-New DOT Drug Testing Rules – March/April 2022
+New DOT Drug Testing Rules – May 2023

-The proposed rules for the US Department of Transportation (DOT) were open for public comment for the addition of Oral Fluid Specimen Testing for Drugs.
-The comment period ended April 29, 2022.
-The International Paruresis Association thanks those who supported our effort to ensure the most favorable rules are adopted for people suffering from shy bladder syndrome.
-We anticipate seeing the completed rules in late 2022 or early 2023.
+The proposed rules for the US Department of Transportation (DOT) were open for public comment for the addition of Oral Fluid Specimen Testing for Drugs in March and April 2022.
+The International Paruresis Association thanks those who supported our effort to ensure the most favorable rules were adopted for people suffering from shy bladder syndrome by submitting their comments to the US Government.

-While the federal Substance Abuse and Mental Health Services Administration has adopted rules for oral fluid collection for workplace drug and alcohol testing programs, individual agencies may decide whether to provide an oral fluid option using those rules.
+While the federal Substance Abuse and Mental Health Services Administration had adopted rules for oral fluid collection for workplace drug and alcohol testing programs, individual agencies could – and can still – decide whether to provide an oral fluid option using those rules.
 The DOT is a bellwether for other government agencies.
 Many other departments follow the DOT’s lead in implementing their own rules.
 So, it is important they get the DOT process correct.

-Although the comment portal is closed, you can read what was our suggested format for a response below.
-We’re convinced that the personal stories that were shared will make a big impact.
-Thank you for taking full advantage of this chance to share concerns about the unfair rules that are currently in place and to make new rules available to all, starting with the Department of Transportation.
+We’re convinced that the personal stories that were shared made a significant impact.
+Thank you for taking full advantage of this chance to share concerns about the unfair rules to make new rules available to all, starting with the Department of Transportation.
 If you need more information, use the Contact the IPA form and we’ll respond as soon as possible.

 Again, thanks for your time and your effort.